FloRad/moral-code/README.md

 Moral Code is an implementation of [Dame GM's Blog Post] from 2015, adding an alternative to the classic 3x3 Alignment grid to Foundry VTT.

-Currently the module adds itself as a Header Button to Actor Sheets for GMs and the actors' owners
+Currently the module adds itself as a Header Button to Actor Sheets for GMs and the actors' owners.

-##To Do:

-- [x] Theming support
-- [ ] System registration API.
-Having a header button is okay, but replacing existing alignment inputs or adding a button to an existing sheet would be preferable
-- [ ] Add hooks for theme and sheet registration
+Systems can also register sheets and themes to customize Moral Code to their own tastes.

+Moral Code currently offers built-in support for the following systems:

+- D&D 5th Edition
+- Pathfinder 2nd Edition

+Don't see your system on the list?
+Check the [Wiki](https://github.com/FloRad/moral-code/wiki) on how the registration works

 ## Installation